stephenmcgruer/University-OS/README.md

 ## Copyright Comments ##

-I have strived to ensure that all of my University-related repositories do not contain any University of Edinburgh or University of Edinburgh staff owned work.
+I have striven to ensure that all of my University-related repositories do not contain any University of Edinburgh or University of Edinburgh staff owned work.
 However, if you feel that I have missed anything please reach out to me at <stephen.mcgruer@gmail.com> and I will be more than happy to correct the mistake.

 Aside from any such mistakes, all of the work in this repository is under the [WTFPL](http://www.wtfpl.net/) license, excepting any third-party code which will be clearly marked and licensed.